AdaptiveWorX/iac-modules/modules/vpc-sharing/README.md

 1. **Share Creation Failures**
    - Verify AWS Organizations is enabled
    - Check that accounts are in the same organization
-   - Ensure RAM is enabled for the organization
+   - **Ensure RAM sharing with Organizations is enabled** (see Prerequisites)

-2. **Provider Configuration**
-   - Confirm org_management provider has correct permissions
-   - Verify AWS profiles are correctly configured
-   - Check credential chain and authentication

-3. **Resource Access Issues**
+2. **Resource Access Issues**
    - Shared resources may take a few minutes to propagate
    - Verify principal associations are ASSOCIATED
    - Check that target accounts have accepted the share

+3. **Destroy Operations**
+   - The module will cleanly destroy all RAM shares and associations
+   - The global RAM organization setting must be managed separately

 ## Requirements

 - AWS Organizations must be configured
-- RAM must be enabled for the organization
+- **RAM sharing with AWS Organizations must be manually enabled** (see Prerequisites)
-- For `enable_org_sharing = true`, the org_management provider must have permissions to manage RAM in the AWS Organizations management account
 - Target accounts must be in the same AWS Organization
 - OpenTofu >= 1.10.0
 - AWS Provider ~> 6.0